 My favorite way to reheat this rice has to be the pressure cooker.
 I highly recommend you use the pressure cooker to heat it.

-Thaw the frozen rice just enough so that it will be transferable to a pressure cooker safe container.
-Place the container in the instant pot or pressure cooker
+Thaw the frozen rice just enough to transfer it into a pressure cooker-safe container.
+Place the container in the Instant Pot or pressure cooker

 Cook on high for about 5 minutes.
 The time will depend on how much rice you have to reheat.
 Experiment and let me know how long it took you to thaw the rice.